mitro54/automated-pet-feeder/README.md

 # automated-pet-feeder
 **This is a small personal project running on a Raspberry Pi 1 to allow pet to get some treats while the owner is away.**

 The device is made out of 3D printed parts (PLA for all of the container/frame and soft TPU for the rotor to be pet safe) and uses a Raspi 1 to control the feeder.
-Basicly it has an old web camera and uses a servo motor to spin a 4 bladed rotor 90 degrees per run, that pushes the treats out of a container.
+Basicly it has an old web camera and uses a stepper motor to spin a 4 bladed rotor 90 degrees per run, that pushes the treats out of a container.
 The device has livestream capability and can be monitored and controlled via a web interface.
-Due to the limitation of the Raspi 1 performance, the saved "video" of the stream is actually a flipbook of images.
+Due to the limitation of the Raspi 1 performance, the saved "video" of the stream is actually a flipbook of images running on a loop.

 ![CAD render of the feeder](petfeeder1.jpg)